Kearny, New Jersey: Public transportation

 NJ Transit offers bus service to the Port Authority Bus Terminal in Midtown Manhattan and to other New Jersey communities.
 Bus service to Newark is available on the 1, 30, 40, and 76 routes.

 Kearny was formerly served by trains of both the Erie Railroad's Newark Branch (later Erie-Lackawanna and then Conrail's Newark Industrial Branch) and its Greenwood Lake Division (later the Erie-Lackawanna's Greenwood Lake-Boonton Line; and Conrail and New Jersey Transit's Boonton Line) which stopped at the now-abandoned Arlington station.
-Newark Branch passenger service was terminated in October, 1966.
+Newark Branch passenger service was terminated in October 1966.
 But freight service continued until 2005, when the last remaining shipper, Spar-Tech PolyCom, shut down.
-However freight service on the Newark side is still active.
+However, freight service on the Newark side is still active.
 New Jersey Transit discontinued Boonton Line service in 2002 when the Montclair Connection was opened.
 Through the early 1970s trains also stopped at a second station along this route known as West Arlington.
 This station was just to the east of the now abandoned WR Draw movable bridge.
-Prior to April 30, 1967, a station in South Kearny, was served by the Central Railroad of New Jersey's Newark and New York Railroad via the PD Draw over the Passaic River.
+Prior to April 30, 1967, a station in South Kearny, was served by the Central Railroad of New Jersey's Newark and New York Branch via the PD Draw over the Passaic River.
 This station was popular with employees of the giant Western Electric plant, and other industries in the area.
 In the final years of this service a pair of rush hour trains ran in each direction between South Kearny, and the CNJ's Broad Street Station in downtown Newark, as well as a single rush hour round trip between South Kearny, and Plainfield.
 This train operated via Elizabethport, and the CNJ main line.
 Kearny is also the location of the Meadows Maintenance Complex, the primary maintenance facility for NJ Transit rail operations.

 The closest airport with scheduled passenger service is Newark Liberty International Airport, located 6.5 mi away in Newark and Elizabeth.